Pennsylvania becomes the 22nd state to require a minimum safe passing distance

 - Every car that passes a bike must give a minimum of 4-feet of clearance at a “prudent reduced speed”

-- No turn by a motorist may interfere with a bicycle proceeding straight (the classic right hook)
+- No turn by a motorist may interfere with a bicycle proceeding straight (the classic right hook and left cross)

 - Bicycles may be operated at a safe and reasonable speed appropriate for bicycles

 - Bicycles must be operated in the right hand lane, or as close as practicable to the right-hand curb or edge of roadway.

 - This does not apply to a bicycle using any portion of the road due to unsafe surface conditions.